maxpenner/quadcopter/README.md

 # quadcopter
 This is my Arduino Due based quadcopter.
 The language is C++ with about 2500 lines of code.

 If you want to use code from this repo, you use it at your own risk.
 I am not responsible for any damage or injury resulting from anybody using this software.
 Building a quadcopter from scratch can become dangerous.
-The props turn very fast and sooner or later, you will make a mistake.
+The props spin very fast and sooner or later, you will make a mistake.

 Be patient.
 Be careful.
 Be a good engineer.